Coping with coronavirus (COVID-19)

-Find out the six signs that home isolation could be impacting your drinking and try the quick Drinking Calculator to find out how your drinking measures up.
+Find out the six signs that home isolation could have impacted your drinking and try the quick Drinking Calculator to find out how your drinking measures up.

 Information on increased alcohol use during the coronavirus (COVID-19) pandemic

-With schools closed and families self-isolating together at home there are new challenges to consider if you or a family member is using alcohol or other drugs.
+With families at home more often and children learning from home, there are new challenges to consider if you or a family member is using alcohol or other drugs.

 For people with a dependence on drugs, reduced supply and limited access to drugs could lead to people substituting the type of drug they use, changing their patterns of use, or forcing people into withdrawal.

-While physical distancing and staying at home are key steps to slow the spread of coronavirus, some people who use or are experiencing a dependence on alcohol and other drugs, might face additional challenges and harms as a result of these measures.
+While physical distancing and staying at home are key steps to slow the spread of coronavirus during outbreaks, some people who use or are experiencing a dependence on alcohol and other drugs might face additional challenges and harms as a result of these measures.

 Help is always available.

-Health services are essential services and will not shut amid the coronavirus crisis.
+Health services are essential services and will not shut during periods of coronavirus restrictions.
 This includes needle and syringe programs, safe-injecting facilities and pharmacotherapy.